hdbc/hdbc/README.md

 been influenced by Python's DB-API v2, JDBC in Java, and HSQL in Haskell.

-Please see doc/Database-HDBC.html for an introduction to HDBC and its various features.
+Please see the HDBC [wiki](https://github.com/hdbc/hdbc/wiki) for an introduction to HDBC and its various features.

 Installation
 ------------